Herbertkartel/alx-low_level_programming/0x0B-malloc_free/README.md

-Function to return ptr containign a copy of a string
+A function to return ptr containing cpy of string